RDTiel/Tiel-Lilygo-SlimeVR-Tracker/README.md

 1. Lilygo Board
 2. BMI160
 3. 3pcs of wire.
 2 for ground.
 1 for power
-4. 3d printed case and button
+4. 3d printed case and switch
 5. 16340 battery
 6. Header pin cut to 2 pins